Skip to main content

 }

-Example file for creating a fault-tolerant Managed Kubernetes cluster with nodes of arbitrary configuration
+Example file for creating a fault-tolerant Managed Kubernetes cluster with nodes of custom configuration

 resource "openstack_networking_network_v2" "network_1" {